Quick Reference:

 Create/Save the page.
 Click on the path to see how it looks.
 You can go back to edit anything you want to fix.
 Now, see how it says "PUBLISHED" and it currently says no?
 Click on the No to change it to YES.
 Copy the path.
 Now go back to your Appointment Scheduling, edit the Schedule and add the path to the confirmation page field.

 Once a lead or client confirms an appointment, the event will be put into your Radius Calendar.
 Want to get really fancy??
 You can use Appointment Reminders to send out date/time/location confirmation emails and send text messages to remind them of the details the day of their appointment.
 Just make sure you choose the same category as the original appointment.
-So in our OEP example, we'd need to use the category of Open Enrollment Review to accurately trigger this appointment reminder.
+So in our AEP example, we'd need to use the category of AEP Review to accurately trigger this appointment reminder.
 More details are in the Appointment Reminder video.

-Let's see this experience from the lead or client side.
-They click on your link from this email I got.
 Search for an available time.
 Book it.
 If the lead or client is already in your CRM, the task will be added to their record.
-If they are not found by name in the system, they will be created as a new lead.
+If they are not found by name in the system, they will be created as a new lead (hence why we noted to them the contact info we had on file in that original email).
 The notes will show that they were created by appointment generation.
 Appointment Reminders will also trigger if set up.

 Get creative with your scheduling!
 A great tip is to have multiple options for scheduling so it shows that you're a bustling business and it helps refine the appointment need for the client.
 You can utilize your calendar links on your website, in your email campaigns, in Facebook ads and more.